 Happy Mother’s Day to my 3 moms

-My first mom was the 36-year-old redhead who brought me into the world.
-I can’t imagine the strength it must have taken to give me up for adoption, but I’m deeply grateful for her decision.
-I wish there were a way to tell her what a rich, full, wonderful life she gave me through her loving, selfless act.
-I thought of my first mom with gratitude as I lit the first candle.
+I can’t imagine the strength it must have taken for her to give me up.
+But I’m deeply grateful for her unselfish decision.
+I wish there were a way to tell her what a rich, full, wonderful life she gave me …

-My second mom — “Mommy” — was Dorothy, my adoptive father’s first wife.
+“Mommy” was Dorothy, my father’s first wife.
 She was as intelligent and intrepid as she was kind.
+(She was a private pilot and an ombudsman in her adopted British home!)
 She had a natural grace, I’m told, and she made friends wherever she went.

 I’ll never know exactly how Dorothy shaped me during those early years, but I do know that I felt loved.
-I thanked Dorothy for making my early years so happy as I lit the second candle.
+Deeply loved.

 One year after Dorothy’s death, my dad remarried.
 The wonderful woman I know as Mamá adopted me, and with her two daughters, we all joined to form a blended family.

 I had a difficult time adjusting at first: I now had three sisters, instead of just one.
-But my new Mamá — Carolina — reached out to me gently and patiently.
+But my new Mamá—Carolina—reached out to me gently and patiently.
 She sought to understand me.
+She talked with me as she drove me to my ballet classes.
+She helped me practice my long division.
+She curled my hair and adorned it with flowers for my flamenco lessons.
 And over the years she showed me consistently that she loved me, in a thousand different ways.